HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/StructureDefinition-hcs-composition-intro.md

 * Medications: Medications referenced by MedicationRequests and MedicationAdministration.
 * Vital Signs: Vital signs for the encounter with status = final or status = amended.
 * Allergies: Allergies associated with the patient with status = active; verificationStatus = confirmed.
 * Procedures: All interventional, surgical, diagnostic, or therapeutic procedures or treatments pertinent to the patient historically at the time the document is generated.
+The section should include notable procedures, but can contain all procedures for the period of time being summarized.
 * ServiceRequest: Procedures ordered during the encounter.
 * Immunizations: Immunizations associated with the patient.
 * LabResults: Results linked to the encounter, ordered during the encounter, received during the encounter, or received within a specified timeframe (e.g., 72 hours) after the encounter closes with status = final or status = preliminary.